apostrophecms/apostrophe-documentation/tutorials/core-concepts/01-pages-and-navigation/widgets-singletons-and-areas.md

 ## Areas

-An Area, is like a Singleton, a slot on the page where an editor can add a widget.
+An Area, is like a Singleton, a space on the page where an editor can add a widget.
 Unlike a Singleton, you can add any number of widgets inside of an area, and you can define multiple types of widgets that can be added within a single area.
 When we use the area helper a "+" sign appears on the page, allowing the user to add a new widget in a series \(usually a vertical column\), often alternating between images and rich text.

 ### Example: Creating an Area with Multiple Widgets